 - Jupiter, the fifth planet from the Sun, is twice as massive as every other object in our Solar System combined.

-- By studying Jupiter and comparing it to planets outside our solar system, we learn more about how solar systems evolve, and the possibilities for life elsewhere.
+- By studying Jupiter we learn more about how solar systems evolve.

 Named after the king of the gods in Roman mythology, Jupiter is a stunning sight to behold.
 Its red, orange, and yellow swirls, spots, and bands are visible even from small backyard telescopes.
 Astronomers have observed the planet’s Great Red Spot, a raging storm larger than Earth, for at least 200 years.

 Jupiter was the first planet in our solar system to form.
 It was probably born much closer to the Sun before migrating to its current position about 4 billion years ago, scattering asteroids and comets with its gravity in the process.
 Some of those asteroids and comets slammed into early Earth, possibly bringing water here in the process — the key ingredient for life as we know it.

 Many exoplanets — planets in other solar systems — we have discovered are Jupiter-like worlds close to their stars, reinforcing the idea that our own solar system’s large planets have moved from their original positions.
 By studying Jupiter and comparing it to similar exoplanets, we learn how solar systems evolve and the possibilities for life elsewhere.